zanzandora/TrainingNewsx/CONTRIBUTING.md

 ### Step 5: Assigning and Reviewing

-- **Assignees**: **Le Dinh Phung** will be assigned to all new issues and pull requests to handle the technical implementation.
+- **Assignees**: **Mai Minh Tu, Le Thien Tri, Nguyen Minh Huyen** will be assigned to all new issues and pull requests to handle the technical implementation.
-- **Reviewers**: **Le Van An** will be added as a reviewer to all pull requests to verify that the changes meet the requirements.
+- **Reviewers**: **Mai Minh Tu, Le Thien Tri, Nguyen Minh Huyen** will be added as a reviewer to all pull requests to verify that the changes meet the requirements.

 ### Step 6: Code Review and Merging to `develop`

-- **Code Review**: **Le Van An** is responsible for the final review and approval of all pull requests targeting `develop`.
+- **Code Review**: **Mai Minh Tu, Le Thien Tri, Nguyen Minh Huyen** is responsible for the final review and approval of all pull requests targeting `develop`.
 At least one approval is required before merging.
-- **Conflict Resolution and Merging**: **Le Dinh Phung** is responsible for resolving any merge conflicts and merging the pull request into `develop` after it has been approved.
+- **Conflict Resolution and Merging**: **Mai Minh Tu, Le Thien Tri, Nguyen Minh Huyen** is responsible for resolving any merge conflicts and merging the pull request into `develop` after it has been approved.

 ### Step 7: Promoting to QA

-- When a set of features is ready for testing, **Le Dinh Phung** will merge the `develop` branch into the `qa` branch.
+- When a set of features is ready for testing, **Mai Minh Tu** will merge the `develop` branch into the `qa` branch.
 This triggers a deployment to the QA environment.

   ```bash
   git checkout qa